amolenk/dapr-hands-on/Assignment02/step-by-step.md

    dotnet build
    ```

-4. If you see any warnings or errors, review the previous steps to make sure the code is correct.
+   If you see any warnings or errors, review the previous steps to make sure the code is correct.

-5. Start the TrafficControl service:
+4. Start the TrafficControl service with a dapr side-car.
+The default gRPC port used for communication with the dapr side-car is `50001`.
+If you use this port to run the side-car, you don't need to specify a port in our code when doing the service-to-service invocation.
+Specify this port when starting the service with dapr:

    ```
-   dotnet run
+   dapr run --app-id trafficcontrolservice --app-port 5000 --dapr-grpc-port 50001 dotnet run
    ```

 The services are up & running.
 Now you're going to test this using the simulation.

-6. Open a command-shell window and go to the `Assignment02/src/Simulation` folder in this repo.
+5. Open a command-shell window and go to the `Assignment02/src/Simulation` folder in this repo.

-7. Start the simulation:
+6. Start the simulation:

    ```
    dotnet run